battagel/cv_website/README.md

 ## What is this website?

-This website takes all my public repositories and my starred repos (for when I work on a project that I dont own) using GitHub's API and collates them into individual cards for display purposes.
-This is to better show the range of projects I have worked on while also being inside of one!
+This website takes all my public, forked and starred repositories using GitHub's API and collates them into individual cards for display purposes.
+This is to better show the range of projects I have worked on / am interested in while also being inside of one!

 ## Why this website?